 How about while knitting, walking, doing the dishes, playing sport?

-Or had a conversation with an old friend and walked away feeling like a million bucks?
+Or have you had a conversation with an old friend and walked away feeling like a million bucks?

 These are all hypnotic trances.
 Most are deeper than what a hypnotist would put you in.